LIVING WITH LHON

 Patriot ViewPoint Low Vision glasses are similar to IrisVision

 eSight Eyewear has a small field of vision that does not work well for most with LHON vision

 BeMyEyes is a free service that connects you to a volunteer

 Most insurance companies do not cover Assistive Technology equipment, while some Flexible Spending Accounts do cover it.
 If you’re an adult and you have an open case with your state’s Department of Rehabilitation, they may purchase some of this equipment and provide associated training as part of the “rehabilitation” process, though it takes time to go through that process.
 If the vision loss occurs under age 18 then the parents’ income is considered when determining need.
 Some local agencies supporting the blind will loan equipment while awaiting the Department of Rehabilitation.
 Students in school may be provided access to the technology needed to succeed in school and for college students there might be a student disability center with equipment available for use.
 Community groups such as the Lions Club may offer grants.
 The Association of Blind Citizens (ABC) offers an assistive technology fund at:

 Assistive Technology Fund

 Often, used equipment can be found at prices far lower than the full price.
-Sometimes family and friends wish to donate money to help purchase needed equipment.
-One way to do so is via the program called GiveForward:
+Sometimes family and friends wish to donate money to help purchase needed equipment using programs such as GoFundMe.

 Much of the material offered by the free sources noted above has been recorded by volunteers so the quality of the readings is varied, or is electronic.
-Other options may be more expensive but may have professional readers for a higher performance quality, such as:
+Other options may be more expensive but may have professional readers for a higher performance quality.